 - Administering, or assisting in administering, an epinephrine auto-injector;

 - Providing, or assisting in providing, training, consultation, or advice in the development, adoption, or implementation of policies, guidelines, rules, or plans; or

-- Undertaking any other act permitted or required under this subchapter.
+- Undertaking any other act permitted or required under Subchapter Y-1.

 This immunity is in addition to other immunity or limitations of liability provided by law.